dmt94/checkers/README.md

 ##### (SOME) FUTURE APP FEATURES:
 - As a player, having an option for a 2 player game or a game against a computer would be fun, because it give a more well-rounded gameplay experience.
-- As a player, I would appreciate a day/night mode button toggle because it would be beneficial to me if I experience eye strain.
+- As a player, I would appreciate a day/night mode button toggle because it would be beneficial to prevent some eye strain.

 ___